Police: Suspect pulls up next to car, fires 6 shots

 At least six bullets went through the car.

 Police say the female driver was not injured.
-She drove the car a few blocks away to the 7000 block of Rising Sun Avenue where she found police.
+She drove the car approximately a mile away, to the 7000 block of Rising Sun Avenue in Lawndale, where she found police.

 The male victim was hit once is expected to survive.